ic1618/Microsoft-Project15-ELP/docs/designhistory.md

 The Custom Vision model is the simplest model of the three to train.
 We did this by using [Azure Custom Vision](https://customvision.ai), it allowed us to upload images, label the images and train models with no code at all!

+Custom Vision is a part of the Azure Cognitive Services provided by Microsoft which is used for training different machine learning models in order to perform object detction.
+This service provides us with an efficient method of labelling the sound shapes("the objects") for training models that can detect gunshot sound shapes in a spectogram.

+First, we have to upload a set of images which will represent our dataset and tag them creating a bounding box around the sound shape("around the object").
+Once the labelling is done, the dataset has to be trained.
+The model will be trained in the cloud so no coding is needed in the training process.
+The only feature that we have to adjust when we train the model is the time budget spent.
+A larger time budget allowed means better learning.
+However, when the model cannot be improved anymore, the training will stop even though there is still some time left.

+The service provides us with some charts for model's precision and recall.
+By adjusting the probability threshold and the overlap threshold of our model we can see how the precision and recall evolves.
+This is helpful when trying to find the optimal probability threshold for detecting the gunshots.

+The final model can be exported as a zip file on the local environment for personal use.
+The zip file contains two python files for object detection, a pb file that contains the model, a json file with metadata properties and some txt files.
+Some other files were added besides the standard package provided.
+The sound files are preprocessed inside the predict.py file and it extracts the audio files from the sounds folder and it exports labelled pictures with the identified gunshots in cache/images folder.
+The detected_csv file that will be generated includes all the gunshots detected.

 ### Yolov4
 https://github.com/yz-mm/YOLOV4